Reviewing Kitov Pharma Ltd (KTOV)'s and ASLAN Pharmaceuticals Limited (NASDAQ:ASLN)'s results | New Business Observer

 Institutional & Insider Ownership

-Kitov Pharma Ltd and ASLAN Pharmaceuticals Limited has shares held by institutional investors as follows: 20.28% and 9.35%.
+The shares of both Kitov Pharma Ltd and ASLAN Pharmaceuticals Limited are owned by institutional investors at 20.28% and 9.35% respectively.

 Performance